What is Dementia?

 Non-medication treatments are also available for dementia sufferers and include support, therapies and activities to help ease the symptoms.

-After diagnosis support is given to the sufferer and their carer allowing them to discuss things such as any questions they may have and what the future holds.
+The healthcare professionals provide support to the sufferer and their carer after the diagnosis, allowing them to discuss things such as any questions they may have and what the future holds.

 Counselling and therapies help dementia sufferers come to terms with their illness and cognitive behavioural therapy deals with aspects of depression or anxiety.